telethar/ALttPDoorRandomizer/README.md

 * None: Special enemies drop keys normally
 * Keys: Enemies that drop keys are added to the randomization pool.
 Includes the Hyrule Castle Big Key.
 Universal adds generic keys to the pool instead.
 * Underworld: Enemies in the underworld are added to the randomization pool.
 Vanilla drops from the various drop tables are added to the item pool.
 In caves and in dungeons while you have the compass, a blue square will indicate if there are any enemies on the supertile that still have an available drop in the dungeon.
 Certain enemies do have logical requirements.
-In particular, the Red Bari requires Fire Rod or Bombos to collect it's drop.
-More information in hte [Enemizer](#enemizer) section.
+In particular, the Red Bari requires Fire Rod or Bombos to collect its drop.
+More information in the [Enemizer](#enemizer) section.

 CLI: `--dropshuffle [none|keys|underworld]`